+2.16.2.
 Cell Phone Use in Vehicles

-All employees are expected to follow applicable state and federal laws regarding the use of cell phones, or other hand-held devices at all times.
+- 1. All employees are expected to follow applicable state and federal laws regarding the use of cell phones, or other hand-held devices at all times.
 Employees on duty and/or conducting official business at any time while operating motor vehicles are prohibited from using cell phones while the vehicle is in motion unless using a hands-free device.
 This includes dialing, answering, texting, and checking messages.
 Employees are neither required nor expected to use a cell phone while the vehicle is in motion.
-Safety must come before all other concerns.

-Employees shall pull off the road and safely stop before placing or accepting calls, texting, and checking and responding to messages, unless they are using hands-free operations/devices.

-This provision does not include passenger use of cell phones.

-- 2. This prohibition is in effect regardless if the cell phone is issued by the employer or is privately owned by the employee. - An exception to this rule is the legitimate use of cell phones by specific departments and for specific reasons as established by each department - and under NRS 484B.165(2).
-For example, the police, fire, ambulance, and EMT departments may operate vehicles while using cell phones - 5. and EMT departments may operate vehicles while using cell phones only in direct response to emergency calls, but must always keep safety a paramount concern.
+Safety must come before all other concerns. - 2.
+Employees shall pull off the road and safely stop before placing or accepting calls, texting, and checking and responding to messages, unless they are using hands-free operations/devices. - 3.
+This provision does not include passenger use of cell phones. - 4.
+This prohibition is in effect regardless if the cell phone is issued by the employer or is privately owned by the employee. - 5.
+An exception to this rule is the legitimate use of cell phones by specific departments and for specific reasons as established by each department and under NRS 484B.165(2).
+For example, the police, fire, ambulance, and EMT departments may operate vehicles while using cell phones only in direct response to emergency calls, but must always keep safety a paramount concern.

+2.16.3.
 Phone Use in Business Meetings

-2.16.3.2.17.3.
 Phone use during employer business meetings, to include texting, unless specifically required and authorized by the employer, should be limited and only work-related.

-2.17.2.18.
+2.17.
 Information Technology